What you need

 - Lough Lee

-- from the opening of season to 31 May, one salmon or any sea trout (over 40cm) on any one day and up to five during this period may be retained
+- from the opening of season to 31 May, one salmon or any sea trout over 40 centimetres on any one day and up to five during this period may be retained

-- from 1 June to the end of season, two salmon or any sea trout (over 40cm) on any one day and up to a total of 20 during this period, may be retained
+- from 1 June to the end of season, two salmon or any sea trout over 40 centimetres on any one day and up to a total of 20 during this period may be retained

-It is illegal to sell rod caught salmon in the DAERA area.
+It is illegal to sell rod caught salmon in the DAERA or Loughs Agency jurisdictions.

 All pike weighing 4kg or more must be returned alive and unharmed to the water.
-You can retain one pike per day under four 4kg.
+You can retain one pike per day under four kilograms.

 Other fish species